Everything You Need To Know About Medicare Part D Drug Plans

 A temporary card you may be able to print from the www.mymedicare.gov website.

 If you don't have any of these items, your pharmacist may be able to get your drug plan information.
-You'll need to provide your Medicare Number or the last 4 digits of your Social Security Number.
+You'll need to provide your Medicare Number or the last four digits of your Social Security Number.

 NOTE: If you call your Medicare Broker or your Medicare Part D Plan, they can usually email you a Temporary Prescription Card that you can use until either your new Card or a replacement card arrives.